Healthy Marriage Checklist: How to Have a Successful Marriage

 3. Show your partner you love them

-Love is the most common reason for marriage, so it’s a no-brainer to show your partner you love them.8
+Love is the most common reason for marriage, so it's a no-brainer to show your spouse you love them.8

 This may be a kiss, a hug, a nice home-cooked meal, or saying “I love you.”